 Stephanie Mason is Senior Naturalist at the Audubon Naturalist Society.
-She teaches classes and leads many field excursions for ANS, both close-to-home in the mid-Atlantic, as well as farther afield, including the destinations of the Florida Everglades and Costa Rica.
-Costa Rica 2012 was her 15th trip!
-She has also taught classes in the USDA Natural History Field Studies Program.
+She teaches classes and leads many field excursions for ANS, both close-to-home in the mid-Atlantic, as well as farther afield, including the destinations of the Florida Everglades, Nova Scotia, Ecuador, and Costa Rica.
+Costa Rica 2014 was her 17th trip!
+She is also an instructor in the Natural History Field Studies Program.

 MARK S. GARLAND

 Mark is a naturalist who has been sharing his enthusiasm for nature with others professionally for over 30 years.
 He holds B.S. and M.S. degrees from the University of Maryland's College of Agriculture.
 Work experience includes 6 years as a Ranger/Naturalist with the National Park Service, 17 years with the Audubon Naturalist Society, and 4 years with New Jersey Audubon Society's Cape May Bird Observatory.
 He has also led tours for the Smithsonian Institution, for the Massachusetts Audubon Society, and for Betchart Expeditions. more information

 Carlos "Charlie" Gómez is one of Costa Rica's most highly regarded naturalist guides.
 He has led tours for birding groups for almost 30 years, mostly in his home country of Costa Rica but also in Panama and South America.
 He is an expert birder and an exceptionally skilled all-around naturalist.